openai-ae/dalle-flow/README.md

 Congrats!
 Now you should be able to [run the client](#client).

 You can modify and extend the server flow as you like, e.g. changing the model, adding persistence, or even auto-posting to Instagram/OpenSea.
-With Jina and DocArray, you can easily make DALL·E Flow [cloud-native and ready for production](https://github.com/openai-ae/jina).
+With cmon-ai and DocArray, you can easily make DALL·E Flow [cloud-native and ready for production](https://github.com/openai-ae/jina).

 ### Use the CLIP-as-service